15 Ways to Enjoy the Holidays without Spending a Dime

 11. Decorating the tree with the shitty ornaments you made in grade school.
 Paper snowflakes for an added touch.
 Here is my sister’s magnum opus, a festoon tissue paper eruption:

-12. Getting harassed by my aunt, Diamond Dee, for not having a boyfriend and listening to her talk about my baby-making parts like it is strawberry Dannon that’s been in the fridge too long—clearly past its use-by date.
+12. Getting harassed by my aunt, Diamond Dee, for not having a boyfriend, and listening to her talk about my baby-making parts like it is strawberry Dannon that’s been in the fridge too long—past its use-by date.
 One year, she asked me if I “ever even have animal urges” (as if I can’t take care of those without being married).
 She is bonkers, and I love it.
 Family time is a brilliant spectacle.

 13. Witnessing other peoples’ joy on Christmas.
-Not tryin’ to fudge with my street cred, but this made me cry.
+Not tryin’ to fudge with my street cred, but this made tears eject from my eyeballs.